elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 *Over-engineered a bit*

 After 30 minutes of CAD work, I learned from a design specialist that this print would actually fail because the filament would not be able to support itself when it is being shaped into something as tall and skinny as a straw.
 Sad face.
+Here's [boba-straw.stl](/assets/sept23-29/boba-straw.stl) anyway.

 What else could I possibly do, other than wrap paper around the straw and 3D print?
 Oh right, good old-fashioned paint still exists.
 I brought the straw to our spray-paint fume hood corner and sprayed that straw up.